Register a Charity

 If your company turnover exceeds the VAT registration threshold, you must register.
 However, you are allowed to make an optional application for VAT registration before you reach that level in order to claim back the VAT paid on your purchases.

 We suggest that you visit your local office of HM Revenue & Customs and obtain their booklets and forms.
 Alternatively, you can visit their website at www.hmrc.gov.uk

 If you are not resident in the UK but wish to have a UK registration for VAT you will need to appoint a 'tax agent' to deal with HMRC on your behalf.
 It is normal to appoint a qualified accountant for this purpose.
 If you do not have a UK based accountant, Duport will be able to put you in touch with a suitably qualified firm.

 Company secretaries are responsible to the directors and are usually responsible for filling in the paperwork associated with confirmation statements.

 There is no longer a legal requirement to appoint a company secretary, however companies with only one director will often require a second signature on legal documentation (for example when you open a bank account).
 If you do not appoint a company secretary this documentation will need to be signed by an appointed witness and many companies are still opting to appoint a company secretary.

 Need some help?

-If you need some help with your formation, or can’t find the answer to your question in our FAQs, you can always give us a call or drop us an email.
+If you need some help with your order, or can't find the answer to your question in our FAQs, you can always give us a call or drop us an email.